Svyazinvest

 OJSC Svyazinvest (Russian: ОАО Связьинвест) was Russia's largest telecommunications holding company.
 Based in Moscow, it was founded according to Order №1297 of the Russian government on November 25, 1994, and was registered on September 18, 1995.
 It was an entirely state-owned company until some shares were privatized in the late 1990s.
+The company consolidated and managed the government's 51% stake in 85 of Russia's 87 regional and local telecom companies.
+In 2001-2003 Svyazinvest merged over 80 regional and local telecommunications companies to form seven mega-regional companies which operated alongside the long-distance operator Rostelecom.

+American financier George Soros invested hundreds of millions of dollars in the company.
+He later called it "the worst investment he's ever made".

-Its operation including brand and subsidiaries were fully incorporated to Rostelecom, the former long-distance telephony monopoly.
+Following a governmental decision on the company's liquidation, its operation including brand and subsidiaries were fully incorporated to Rostelecom, the former long-distance telephony monopoly.
 In late September 2013, Rostelecom completed the final stage of its reorganization, under which the state-run telecom holding Svyazinvest and 20 other firms were integrated into Rostelecom.
 The government's combined common stake in the merged company amounted to 51.12% after the reorganization.

-American financier George Soros invested hundreds of millions of dollars in the company.
-He later called it "the worst investment he's ever made".

 History

+In 1993, following the sale of a 49% stake in 85 of Russia’s 87 regional telephone operating companies, the Russian government consolidated its remaining 51% ownership into a newly established holding company known as Svyazinvest with the goal of accelerating the growth of public networks in Russia and establishing a unified management policy for their development.
+The company was established with foreign investors in mind.
+As part of a broader trend among major Russian enterprises seeking capital from Western markets, the Russian government offered a 25% stake in the telecommunications holding company.
+By attracting foreign investment, the government aimed to secure the financial resources necessary to modernize Russia’s outdated telephone infrastructure, which posed a risk to the country’s economic development.

-The company was founded in accordance with Presidential Decree №1989 "On Specific Features of State Management of the Public Switched Network in the Russian Federation" dated October 10, 1994, and Government Resolution №1297 dated November 25, 1994, and Government Resolution №742 dated July 24, 1995.
+The company was founded in accordance with Presidential Decree №1989 "On Specific Features of State Management of the Public Switched Network in the Russian Federation" dated October 10, 1994, and Government Resolution №1297 dated November 25, 1994, and Resolution №742 dated July 24, 1995 of the Government of Russia.
 Svyazinvest's charter capital was formed by consolidating state-owned stakes in 85 joint stock telecommunications companies.
 Svyazinvest passed official state registration on September 18, 1995.

 In accordance with Resolution №618 issued by the Russian government on May 23, 1997, the Russian Federal Property Fund and the State Committee of the Russian Federation for State Property Management put up for sale an interest equaling 25% + 1 share in Svyazinvest at a cash auction without any investment terms.